 I also love to have this for a light dinner or lunch–which is always nice to have a recipe that’s versatile like that.

-This pasta is as simple as boiling some pasta, roasting some cauliflower and dicing a few things.
+This Gluten & Dairy Free Roasted Cauliflower Pasta Salad is as simple as boiling some pasta, roasting some cauliflower and dicing a few things.
 And, if you’re not a big cauliflower fan–I ask you to try it roasted.
 I don’t like it raw, but something magical happens when it browns up and cooks at a high temperature.
 Trust me on this!
 I also love that this is vegan, because it’s nice to not have to worry about cutting up and cooking chicken.
 But, if you’re a die-hard-meat fan…chicken would be good in it too.
 I’m just all about time savers over here!
 (And, less meat meats more money in my wallet usually!)

 Enjoy if you’re a cold pasta salad lover like me, or if you have some haters you’re feeding, let them know that this is approved by even my husband.